aran-gilman/starbound-mod-npc-jobs/README.md

 # NPC Jobs
-A Starbound mod that adds new tenants and expands existing ones to perform jobs in your colony, such as farming, cooking, and crafting.
+A WIP Starbound mod that adds new tenants and expands existing ones to perform jobs in your colony, such as farming, cooking, and crafting.

+(Currently on hiatus as I focus on other projects)